 On International Transgender Day of Visibility, here is an overview of how times have changed — and how they are continuing to do so.

-1900s - 1940s
+1900s

 He is credited with coining the term "transvestite" - which formed the very early basis for our current understanding of being transgender.
 Hirschfeld would go on to develop the Institute of Sexual Research in Berlin in 1919, where the first sex reassignment surgeries took place.

 Lili Elvenes, better known as Lili Elbe, was a Danish transgender woman born in 1882.
-She was one of the first identifiable recipients of sex reassignment surgery, but died in 1931 due to complications during a uterus transplant.
+She was one of the first identifiable recipients of sex reassignment surgery, but died in 1931 due to complications from a uterus transplant.

 Elbe was not the first transgender woman to undergo surgery.
 Dora Richter, born 1891, was castrated at her own request in 1922, a procedure organised by Hirschfeld.
 With Richter's permission, he began investigating the impact reduced testosterone had on Richter's anatomy.

-Ruth's Story
+Ruth's story

-Ruth, 83, is from Sussex.
+Ruth Rose, 83, is from Sussex.
 She was previously known as James Rose, an RAF navigator, mechanical engineer and financial consultant.
 In 2014, she became the oldest person in Britain to have undergone gender reassignment surgery and works around the clock to promote elderly and transgender rights.
 Rose had known she was a woman from childhood, but because of the atmosphere towards trans people at the time, she was forced to keep her identity hidden in public.

-1950s - 1960s
+1950s

 In August 1966, at Compton's Cafeteria in the city's Tenderloin district, violence erupted when officers hauled one woman away.
 Enraged, she threw her cup of coffee in his face and all hell broke loose - chairs were thrown, windows were smashed and a nearby newsstand was burned to the ground.

-Sophie's Story
+Sophie's story

-Sophie, 50, is a newscaster for Brighton's Latest TV, a chat show host and the first trans woman to work in the Premier League, as club photographer for AFC Bournemouth.
+Sophie Cook, 50, is a newscaster for Brighton's Latest TV, a chat show host and the first trans woman to work in the Premier League, as club photographer for AFC Bournemouth.
 Sophie is a transgender rights activist and a anti-hate crime ambassador for Sussex Police.

-1970s - 1980s
+1970s

 The following year, however, trans rights took turn for the better after Sweden legalised gender reassignment, becoming the first country in the world to do so.
 This year also marked the first Pride held in London, which attracted around 2,000 participants.
-Still a huge milestone in the LGBTQ calendar, more than one million people head to the capital's Pride festival every year.
+Still a huge milestone in the LGBTQ calendar, now more than one million people head to the capital's Pride festival every year.

 In 1977, the New York Supreme Court ruled in favour of trans woman Renee Richards playing professional tennis in the women's league, in a case against the Tennis Association - which was huge progress for trans sports players.
 Two years later, the Harry Benjamin International Gender Dysphoria Association was founded, which now operates as the World Professional Association for Transgender Health.
 It is dedicated to the understanding and treatment of gender identity disorders.

-In the 1980s, at a time when homophobia, transphobia and misunderstanding of gender-issues was life, an unknown killer began to take the lives of people: AIDS.
+In the 1980s, at a time when homophobia, transphobia and misunderstanding of gender-issues was rife, an unknown killer began to take the lives of people: AIDS.
 The first case in the UK was recorded in 1981, when a 49-year-old man was admitted to a London hospital with a form of pneumonia and died ten days later.
-As was the case in the US, his death - and others - sparked fears, discrimination and stigma towards LGBTQ people.
+As was the case in the US, his death — and others — sparked fears, discrimination and stigma against LGBTQ people.

 Some progress was made to improve trans rights, however.
-In 1986, Lou Sullivan set up the first advocacy group for trans men in the States, which led to greater visibility.
+In 1986, Lou Sullivan set up the first advocacy group for trans men in the US, which led to greater visibility.
 He died of AIDS-related complications in 1991.
 In 1987, the International Foundation for Gender Education was founded in the UK.

 Surat-Shaan Knan is the founder and manager of the landmark Lottery Heritage funded projects Rainbow Jews and Twilight People.
-Surat-Shaan Knan works for the Liberal Jewish movement UK and is a campaigner for faith-related LGBTQI* issues.
+Surat-Shaan Knan works for the Liberal Jewish movement UK, and is a campaigner for faith-related LGBTQI* issues.
 Twilight People is launching an app on International Transgender Day of Visibility.

-1990s - 2000s
+1990s

 The release of the documentary Paris is Burning in 1991 was a major boost for trans visibility.
 It detailed the lives of people in the the Harlem drag ballroom subculture of the late 80s, following African American and Hispanic gay men, drag queens and trans women as they competed in fierce competitions involving fashion runways and voguing.
 The first of its kind, it sparked discussion and debate around gender and sexuality and continues to influence shows today, most notably, RuPaul's Drag Race.

 But not all films or television portrayed the transgender community in a positive light.
 Some mainstream shows normalised the mocking of transgender people.
-In Friends, Chandler's father, a drag queen and trans women, was the butt of every joke.
-In the League of Gentlemen, a British black comedy series, plays on the tired trope that trans people are obscene.
-Even family-friendly big screen hits like Ace Ventura Pet Detective exhibit transphobic tendencies - after Ace finds out he has kissed a man dressed as a woman, he is violently sick, burns his clothes and cries.
+In Friends, Chandler's father, a drag queen and trans woman, was the butt of every joke.
+The League of Gentlemen, a British black comedy series, plays on the tired trope that trans people are obscene.
+Even family-friendly big screen hits like Ace Ventura Pet Detective exhibit transphobic tendencies — after Ace finds out he has kissed a man dressed as a woman, he is violently sick, burns his clothes and cries.

 In the 1990s, there was a greater visibility of violence targeting the transgender people.
 The rape and murder of Brandon Teena, a trans man from Nebraska, was one of the most abhorrent and high-profile deaths in the trans community.
 His story was told through the film Boys Don't Cry, released in 1999.
 In 1998, Rita Hester, a transgender African American woman was murdered.
 Her death led to the first Transgender Day of Remembrance being marked in 1999.
 That same year, soldier Barry Winchell was killed by other soldiers for being in a relationship with a trans woman.

 Various groups were launched, including the legal support group for trans people Press for Change in 1991 and Mermaids in 1995, which continues to offer support for children with gender issues and their parents.
 In a landmark legal case in 1996, a court found an employee who was about to undergo gender reassignment surgery was wrongfully dismissed.
-It was the first piece of case law in the world which prevented employment discrimination against a trans person.
+It was the first piece of case law in the world that prevented employment discrimination against a trans person.

 Organisations, legal cases and landmark laws began to establish trans rights and visibility further.
 In 2002, the Transgender Law Center was founded and the Goodwin v the United Kingdom ruled that the British government should accommodate the needs of trans people by issuing new birth certificates and permitting marriage to someone of the opposite gender.

-The Gender Recognition Act was passed in 2004 and for the first time, trans people were given full legal recognition.
+The Gender Recognition Act was passed in 2004 and, for the first time, trans people were given full legal recognition.
 It allowed trans people to acquire a new birth certificate, although gender option were still limited to "male" or "female".

 As violence against trans people continues, there was some progress in holding perpetrators to account.
 When transgender teenager Angie Zapata was murdered in Colorado in 2008, her killer was the first in the US to be prosecuted for a hate crime against trans people.